Skip to Content

 Taking a break is a great time to check out any nearby water sources.
 If there are any streams, rivers, or lakes nearby, go for a swim.

-Cooling Gear
+• Cooling Gear

 On hot days, I’ll usually bring a cooling vest.
 I don’t normally wear it from the start of the riding trip because once it heats up to my body temperature, it seems to do more harm than good.
-Instead I keep it chilled in a cooler and wear it when we take breaks.
+Instead, I keep it chilled in a cooler and wear it when we take breaks.
 If you don’t bring a cooler, just soak it with water and wear it when you take breaks.

 Here’s a great cooling vest at a good price, it’s called the Evaporative Cooling Vest (link to Amazon).
 It’s cheap and will do the job.

-Make sure the gear you wear is well vented.
+Make sure the gear you wear is well-vented.
 If you buy a bunch of cheap discount gear, you’re gonna feel it in the summer.
 To check out some of the gear I use and thoroughly tested myself, check out the Recommended Gear section of this site.
 I like to stay cool on hot days of trail riding, so I get the gear that helps me do that.

 Keep Your ATV Cool

-Once you’ve taken the steps to make sure you stay cool while riding, you should make sure your ATV won’t overheat either.
+Once you’ve taken the steps to ensure you stay cool while riding, you want to make sure your ATV won’t overheat either.
 If your machine overheats and breaks down, you could have a long walk ahead of you.
-Here are some tips to keep your quad at a good running temperature while riding.

-Radiator
+• Radiator

 Keep your radiator clean and serviced.
 You’ll find the radiator attached to your engine, usually in the front.
 It’s the main component used to keep your engine running at a good temperature on hot days.
 The radiator has coolant pumping through it and aluminum fins that help cool the fluid as it passes through the radiator.
-Some ATVs or UTVs have a fan the spins to cool down the radiator even better.
+Some ATVs or UTVs have a fan that spins to cool down the radiator even better.

 Keep the aluminum fins clear of mud and debris.
 Sometimes even riding in tall grass can clog up the radiator fins with plants and grass.
-Mud is major culprit when it comes to the radiator fins.
+Mud is a major culprit when it comes to the radiator fins.
 The mud will cling to the fins, and your radiator will cool down the coolant less and less.

-Coolant
+• Coolant

 The coolant is easy to overlook, out of sight out of mind.
 Check the fluid levels here and there and also check the condition of the fluid from time to time.
 I recommend you check your coolant when the engine is cold, simply remove the radiator cap to access it.
 You can test your antifreeze or coolant easily with this simple Coolant Tester Hydrometer found here on Amazon.

 It’s not typical that you will need to replace the coolant completely.
 The only times I’ve seen the need for a complete replacement of the radiator fluid is if you ride hard in constant muddy terrain, or carry heavy loads all the time with your machine.
-It’s probably best to have a professional shop replace the fluid if you need it, but it’s definitely helpful for you to at least know of the fluids condition.
+It’s probably best to have a professional shop replace the fluid if you need it, but it’s helpful for you to at least know of the fluid’s condition.

-Ice Your Gas
+• Ice Your Gas

 This is not something you need to do for a day of trail riding, I just thought it was cool that people do this.
-People mostly do this in a racing scenario, like at a track on a hot day or on a big hours long trail race.
+People mostly do this in a racing scenario, like at a track on a hot day or on a big hours-long trail race.
 They will take the gas tank of the quad, still filled with gas, and put it on ice.
-Doing this prevent the gas from boiling or evaporating which can be dangerous if your gas tank overheats.
+Doing this prevents the gas from boiling or evaporating which can be dangerous if your gas tank overheats.

 Sharing is caring!